storagebits/KISSS/README.md

 - Gphoto 2
 	- [**gPhoto2**](http://www.gphoto.org/proj/)  is a free, redistributable, ready to use set of digital camera software applications for Unix-like systems, written by a whole team of dedicated volunteers around the world.
 It supports more than  [2500 cameras](http://www.gphoto.org/proj/libgphoto2/support.php)
 	- Check if your DSLR is supported here : [http://www.gphoto.org/proj/libgphoto2/support.php](http://www.gphoto.org/proj/libgphoto2/support.php)
-	- I suggest this automated installer for
+	- I suggest this automated installer : https://github.com/gonzalo/gphoto2-updater/  .
+This script allows to install last development and last stable releases of gphoto2 and libgphoto2 based on git repositories
-	-
 - Python 3
 - OpenCV2 python library